Why did you begin studying technology skills?”

 |Digital resilience refers to the awareness, skills, agility, and confidence to be empowered users of new technologies and adapt to changing digital skill demands.
 Digital resilience improves capacity to problem solve and upskill, navigate digital transformations, and be active participants in society and the economy.|

-The next phase of DRAW will use the landscape scan findings to inform resource and professional development for adult education professionals.
-The DRAW team will create an array of resources for instructors, including interactive learning modules, routine (activity) templates, and a playbook.
-Additionally, another EdTech Maker Space will continue to build out the Digital Skills Library.
-All resources will be available to the field in 2023.
-Collectively, these resources will help to ensure all adult students can obtain the knowledge and skills necessary for postsecondary education, training, employment, civic engagement, and economic self-sufficiency.
+The next phase of DRAW is using the landscape scan findings to inform resource and professional development for adult education professionals.
+The DRAW team is creating an array of resources for instructors, including interactive learning modules, routine (activity) templates, and a playbook.
+Additionally, another EdTech Maker Space continues to build out the Digital Skills Library.
+All resources will be available to the field on a rolling basis in 2023.
+Collectively, these resources will help to ensure all adult students develop the digital skills and digital resilience necessary for postsecondary education, training, employment, civic engagement, and economic self-sufficiency.

 The DRAW team is also launching a professional development pilot in early 2023.
 During the pilot, adult education professionals will learn strategies to develop the digital skills of adult learners and integrate digital literacy into instruction.
 They will also apply the resources curated and developed through DRAW in their programs; engage in an online community of practices, and receive instructional coaching.
 At the same time, state leaders will receive support for scaling these professional development strategies to reach more programs and educators.
 The pilot will engage three state teams composed of four program staff and a state PD lead.
 State adult education directors will be eligible to apply for the pilot in fall 2022.
 The application is soon to come.